Mithunjha/PNP_MSI/README.md

 ### Training of the Denoiser

-Use the following code to train the model for a particular dataset case and loss function.
+Use the following code to train the denoiser model.

 ```python
 python3 training.py --experiment_name <EXPERIMENT_NAME> --epochs <#EPOCHS> --data_directory <PATH_TO_DATA> --save_path <PATH_TO_A_FOLDER> --noise_level_range <[LOWER, UPPER]>